In this post, we’ll see how to check uptime on Windows 10, Android, and iPhone. Let’s begin.

 Open System Status: hw monitor app.

-In the “System Uptime” section, you see your iPhone uptime next to “Uptime.”
+In the “System Uptime” section, you will see your iPhone uptime next to “Uptime.”

 Note: Remember, a restart or shut down reset uptime.